 Professional Realtors often advise home sellers to make small changes that make a big difference in a potential buyer's first impression.
 Flowers in the garden, a freshly painted interior, and countertops devoid of clutter all help home buyers visualize the true potential of a home.
 But what about the bathroom?
-New bathroom tiles and other small remodeling projects can help update this all-important space.
+New bathroom tiles and other small remodeling projects can help update this valuable space.
 Here are some design ideas to help you spruce up your home with new bathroom tiles before you open your doors to potential buyers.

 Add a Few Tiles to Make a Big Difference